Daniel-Rafique/Daniel-Rafique/README.md

 ### **ARTIFY**
 *October 2025 - present*
 - Built Artify Photo using React.
 Originally built in 2019 on Laravel.
-Check out the TikTok and Instagram links on the website. **React**, **Gemini**.
+Check out the TikTok and Instagram links on the website.
-- Rebuilt using React and Gemini for Shopify
+- Rebuilt Shopify
 - Artify pays artists each time their style is used to re-imagine customer photos
 - Customers can then choose a frame and print
 - The app includes 3D augmented reality for a imersive shopping experience